Skip to main content

 • graphics

-The graphics of the game are generally praised for their stunning detail and beautiful environments, effectively creating an immersive atmosphere.
-However, players have reported performance issues, particularly on ultra settings, leading to stuttering and frame rate drops, which can be resolved by lowering the graphics settings without a noticeable loss in visual quality.
-Overall, while not on par with triple-A titles, the game's visuals are considered impressive and contribute significantly to the storytelling experience.
+The graphics of the game are generally praised for their beauty and detail, contributing to an immersive storytelling experience.
+However, players have reported issues such as micro-stuttering, long loading times, and performance drops, particularly on ultra settings, which detracts from the overall experience.
+Adjusting the graphics settings often resolves these issues without a noticeable loss in visual quality.

 • “Super story rich, amazing graphics and detail.”